PFC Billy Festus Snider (WWII)

 ----

-PFC Billy Festus Snider (Service #35758283) was born April 8, 1925 in Monongah, WV, the son of Lawrence and Jennie (Gandy) Snider.
+PFC Billy Festus Snider (Service #35758283) was born April 8, 1925 in Monongah, WV, the son of Lawrence Alden and Jennie (Gandy) Snider.
 Billy was the 7th child of 9: four girls and five boys.
+Lawrence was an Army Veteran, enlisting in the artillery at age 21 in 1904 and discharging in December of 1907 (US Army Register of Enlistments, 1798-1914).

 According to the 1930 census, their family lived at 25 Main Street in Monongah, where Lawrence was an electrician in the coal mines.
 Between 1930 and 1935, their family moved to Fairmont, where they lived at 3 Plaza Place (1940 census).
 Lawrence was a machinist in the coal mines.